isomerpages/moe-chongfu/_cca/Sports & Games/Fun and Fitness.md

 third_nav_title: Sports & Games
 variant: markdown
 ---
-Fun and Fitness is a unique sports Co-curricular Activity (CCA) in Chongfu School.
+<p style="text-align:justify">Fun and Fitness is a unique sports Co-curricular Activity (CCA) in Chongfu School.
 This CCA provides our children with the opportunity to learn a variety of sport activities that are fun and uncommon in a school setting.
 Some of the activities we conduct in school are rollerblading, dart-throwing, golf and taekwondo.
 We believe that in providing our students with a variety of these sport activities will excite them and develop their interest in sports.
-In the long run, we hope that our children will pursue one of these sport activities for leisure or even as a competitive sport.
+In the long run, we hope that our children will pursue one of these sport activities for leisure or even as a competitive sport.</p>

-**P3 and P4 Teachers In Charge:**
+<b>P3 and P4 Teachers In Charge:</b>

 <ul>
 <li> Mr Andy Soh <b>(I/C)</b></li>
 <li> Ms Monessha Nair </li>
 </ul>

-**P5 and P6 Teachers In Charge:**
+<b>P5 and P6 Teachers In Charge:</b>

 <ul>
 <li>Ms Luo Huixian Santarina <b>(I/C)</b></li>